margaret/booqable_utilities/README.md

 # Booqable API Wrapper

 Python3 wrapper for Booqable API.
 This is not a complete library to interface with their APIs.
 I'm just adding to it as I need to access various pieces of information.
-It's "productionized" insofar as I want to be able to update it as Booqable makes non-backwards-compatible changes but it is not intended to be used in any production applications.
+It's "productionized" insofar as I want to be able to update it as Booqable makes changes on their end, but it is not intended to be used in any production applications.

 ## API Versions